 John Cage with Merce Cunningham and Robert Rauschenberg Photo: Douglas Jeffrey

-In the first half of my conversation with Alla Kovgan we discussed Merce Cunningham’s collaborations with Robert Rauschenberg and Rei Kawakubo of Comme des Garçons, composers John Cage and Conlon Nancarrow, Morton Feldman and David Tudor, a quote from Viola Farber, Carolyn Brown’s memoir Chance and Circumstance: Twenty Years with Cage and Cunningham, Agnès Varda’s Bord De Mer, George Sidney’s Kiss Me Kate, working with 3D technology and Hauschka for Cunningham.
+In the first part of my chat with Alla Kovgan, we discussed Merce Cunningham’s collaborations with Robert Rauschenberg and Rei Kawakubo of Comme des Garçons, composers John Cage and Conlon Nancarrow, Morton Feldman and David Tudor, a quote from Viola Farber, Carolyn Brown’s memoir Chance and Circumstance: Twenty Years with Cage and Cunningham, Agnès Varda’s Bord De Mer, George Sidney’s Kiss Me Kate, working with 3D technology and Hauschka for Cunningham.

 Anne-Katrin Titze: Merce Cunningham was born in 1919!

 Alla Kovgan: Yes, 100 years ago.